kkwong44/cappadocia-tours/README.md

     When the screen width is below 400px
     * The width of the Reservation Form will reduce further to fit screen

-*Screenshot - Reservation Form Ajusted on Mobile Devices*
+*Screenshot - Reservation Form Adjusted on Mobile Devices*

 ![Screenshoot Reservation Page](readme/screenshots/screenshot-reservationpage2.png)

 ## Future Features
 The following features need to be added in the future to create a fully functional website.
-Simplify the processes for returning customers and the maintenance of the site.
+The main attention is to simplify the processes for returning customers and the maintenance of the site.

 ### General
     * Create a login page for both new and returning customers
     * Implement security on user and payment data

 ### Home Page
-    * Automatically set the correct tour radio button from the Call to Action button
+    * Automatically set the correct tour radio button on the reservation form from the Call to Action button
-    * More tours will be added to this page but need to extend to other pages for performance issues
+    * More tours will be added to this page but need to extend to other pages to overcome performance issues
     * Information and tours need to be maintained and updated efficiently

 ### Gallery Page
     * More images can be added to this page
-    * For performance issues, the gallery my need to extend to additional pages
+    * For performance, the gallery may need to extend to additional pages
     * Images need to be maintained and updated efficiently

 ### Reservation Page
-    * Date need to be beyond the current system date
+    * Date only accepted beyond the current system date
     * Show available dates for each tour
     * Show available seats for each tour
     * Reservation fee is required and process credit card transaction
-    * Confirmation email when reservation successfully processed
+    * Confirmation email to user when reservation successfully processed
     * Payment and tour confirmation will be sent out after the reservation has been carried out successfully

 ## Functional Testing